ran1tha/corona2/README.md

 * 3549 people in quarantine centres

-### By the model derived earlier, here are the predictions for the next 50 days starting from 15th March 2020.
+### Predictions for the next 50 days starting from 15th March 2020.

 ![](images/HIRplot.png) <br>